 Prepare for the public transit shutdown and ensure that you have a bike

 Unfortunately, public transit shuts down fairly early in the Hague.
-Luckily, you can take taxis, however
+Luckily, you can take taxis, however, they are few and far between.

 Be careful while biking …